RHoMIS/rhomis-R-package/book/_book/02-processing.md

 📂 project
    ┣📂 raw-data
    ┃ ┗📜 sample_project.csv
-   ┣📂 original_units
+   ┣📂 .original_units
    ┃ ┣📜 crop_yield_units.csv
    ┃ ┣📜 country.csv
    ┃ ┗📜 ...
-   ┗📂 converted_units
+   ┗📂 units_and_conversions
      ┣📜 country.csv
      ┗📜 ...

 ```

-The `original_units` folder includes the units directly calculated from the data.
+The `.original_units` folder includes the units directly calculated from the data.
+This folder will likely be hidden unless you change the settings on your file browser.
-The `converted_units` folder should will include the units which you will
+The `units_and_conversions` folder should will include the units which you will
 verify and change.

 ### Converting Units